 To add more whole grain to the tarts I substituted some of the white flour for oat flour.
 I just really like the flavor that oat flour adds to baked goods and I think it works well with the maple-cinnamon filling.
 But don’t worry, you don’t need to go out and buy special flour, you can make your own oat flour just by grinding normal oats in a blender or food processor.

-This recipe is very simple and flexible.
-Feel free to use all white flour or substitute whole wheat (or another whole grain flour) instead the oat flour.
+These homemade Pop Tarts are very simple and flexible to make.
+Feel free to use all white flour or substitute whole wheat (or another whole grain flour) instead of oat flour.
 The pastry dough only takes about 10 minutes to put together (and you can do most of it in a food processor); after it chills for a short time, roll it out and cut into rectangles.
 The possibilities for fillings are almost endless.
-Fill it with cinnamon-sugar, fruit preserves, chocolate, nutella or whatever you like!
+Fill it with cinnamon-sugar, fruit preserves, chocolate, Nutella, or whatever you like!

 Maple-Cinnamon Oat Pop Tarts